ebezzam/waveprop/README.md

 You will need to set up a token for `twine` (see [here](https://pypi.org/help/#apitoken)).

-Finally, [on GitHub](https://github.com/ebezzam/waveprop/tags) set the new tag as the latest release by pressing the three dots to the right and selecting "Edit release, at top right selecting "Edit tag", and then publishing it!
+Finally, [on GitHub](https://github.com/ebezzam/waveprop/tags) set the new tag as the latest release by pressing the three dots all the way to the right.
+Make sure "Set as the latest release" is checked and press "Publish release"!

 ## Examples